Non-Violent Communication – Basics

 If I translate this to NVC components it might more look like

 Observation: I see the gestures that you are making.

 Feeling: When I see this kind of gestures, I think or what crosses my mind is “You are not happy or you are not interested.”
 This makes me feel sad.

 Need: I really need to express myself and need clarity on what exactly you are looking for.

 Request: I really like to hear what’s happening within you.

-This way NVC helps us to create an open communication which makes our own speech less harmful and clearer which, when applied at the workplace or at personal level is game changing.
+This way NVC helps us to create an open communication which makes our own speechless harmful and clearer which, when applied at the workplace or at a personal level is game-changing.

-Keep reading to gain more insight on the NVC in my subsequent blogs.
+Keep reading to gain more insight into the NVC in my subsequent blogs.
 Do clap if you like it and share your views and queries will be happy to explore more together.